NativeScript/docs/content/ui/tab-view.md

 ---
 title: TabView
-description: UI component for grouping content into tabs and let users switch between them.
+description: UI component for grouping content into tabs and letting users switch between them.
 contributors:
   - rigor789
   - Ombuweb
+  - NathanWalker
 ---

 `<TabView>` is a UI component that shows content grouped into tabs and lets users switch between them.

+As of NativeScript 9, on **iOS 26+**, TabView now supports:
+- an **optional bottom accessory view** (`iosBottomAccessory`) that sits just above the tab bar and participates in layout, and
+- a **configurable tab bar minimize behavior** (`iosTabBarMinimizeBehavior`) so you can control how/when the tab bar hides when scrolling.

 <DeviceFrame type="ios">
 <img src="../assets/images/screenshots/ios/TabView.png"/>